 M: On the topic of retail, what do you think about the future of it, and how can shops keep people coming in, as apposed to shopping online?

 T: It sounds cliché but you have to entertain people, you have to go into the world of entertainment and activity and exclusivity for some things.
 You have to work harder than ever before because locations are expensive.
 That’s not why we’ve gone into having a restaurant in place but you want to keep the place alive then people will want to visit.
 People will still want to go places, whether they buy in store or later online is almost immaterial but you need to engage and you’ve got to work a lot harder than before.

 Okay lovely decor8 readers, I have a question for you now.
 How do you shop for things for your home these days?
 Do you pay attention to whether the product has had a sustainability component in the design process?
 What do you think about a product like DELAKTIG adapting to your changing needs and would something like that work in your life?

-(Text: Mel Chesneau, Photos, IKEA and BEMZ)
+(Article: Mel Chesneau, Photos, IKEA and BEMZ)